🔨📦🎙️_(:3」∠)_💦

 Fill in the gaps

-Finally, fill in the gaps empty-mindedly.
+Finally, I filled in the gaps empty-mindedly.

-One example is the one between the inner walls and the curtain.
 Cut the sheet and put it together with the panels, and then stack some layers of scarves on the outside: The three layered structure of acoustic panels, sound blocking sheet, and scarves.

 Kind of a three-layered structure